 When eaten raw, the stems have a satisfyingly refreshing crunch like biting into a cold pickle or crisp celery stick.
 Although the stems may have a slight bitter flavor for some, the pickling ingredients enhance the stems' unique taste.
-This is one of the many beet recipes that I love preparing for my grandpa (who is reaching his 100th birthday this month).
-He is an avid beet eater, who enjoys beetroots and beet greens.
-Quick-pickled beet stems was a new dish for him to experience, and he loves it.
-A side of beet stems is the perfect addition to my grandpa's mashed potatoes and roasted chicken (his favorite)!
+This is one of the many beet recipes that I loved preparing for my grandpa who lived to be 100-years-old and was an avid beet (root, stems, and greens) eater.
+Quick-pickled beet stems was a new dish for him to experience, and he adored it.
+A side of beet stems is the perfect addition to my grandpa's favorite meal: mashed potatoes and roasted chicken!

-Quick-pickling allows the stems to quickly soak up the flavor of vinegar and herbs without having to can and preserve the stems.
+Quick-pickling is an easy process and allows the stems to quickly soak up the flavor of vinegar and herbs without having to can and preserve the stems.
 You will want to eat this recipe within the day of making.
-Truly - these stems are so delicious that they won’t last long on the table anyways, but quick-pickled stems work best when they are eaten within a few hours or day of pickling; otherwise, if soaked too long, the stems become tough and chewy.
+Truly - these stems are so delicious that they won’t last long on the table anyways, but quick-pickled stems are best when eaten within a few hours or day of pickling; otherwise, if soaked too long, the stems become tough and chewy.
 They are still delicious, but since stems are quite fibrous, their texture changes after a day of being soaked in brine.

 Not sure what to do with beet greens or beets?
 Stop by "Eating the Beet from Root to Leaf" for more ideas on eliminating food waste and enjoying the amazing beet from its root to its gorgeous leaves.
 Plus- you can peruse an index of over 20 un"BEET"able recipes.
 Enjoy!

 INGREDIENTS (2-4 servings as a side dish)

 Stems from 1-2 large bunch of red and/or golden beets*